back to index

 Environment delivery

-Creators upload bundles through the environment service API.
-The bundle goes to S3 with owner metadata attached.
-The environment entity tracks the assetBundleUrl, a CloudFront distribution URL that ensures low-latency delivery regardless of the user's location.
-The service enforces a size cap of 180MB per bundle to keep load times reasonable.
+Creators upload bundles through a dedicated environment service API.
+The bundle goes to S3, tracked via a CloudFront distribution URL for low-latency delivery.
+The service enforces a 180MB cap per bundle to keep load times reasonable.

 @URL